eclipse-sumo/sumo/docs/web/docs/Demand/Shortest_or_Optimal_Path_Routing.md

 to fix an invalid starting or ending edge using the first or last usable edge of the route.

+# Converting Input Styles
+SUMO supports various styles of traffic demand defintions (vehicles, trips, flows) and [duarouter](../duarouter.md) can be used to convert between them.

+- By default, duarouter will convert all inputs to vehicles with embedded routes (route as child element of the vehicle).
+- With option **--write-trips** all input will be converted to trips
+  - combined with option **--write-trips.geo** trips will be written with geo-coordinates (fromLonLat, toLonLat) instead of edges (from, to)
+  - combined with option **--write-trips.junctions** trips will be written between junctions (fromJunction, toJunction)

 # Usage Examples

 ```